 Download my FREE fillable PDF template to think through these filters and compare accommodation options.

-How to pick better accommodations for your trip?
+How to pick better travel accommodations for your trip?
 Look for places that reflect why you’re excited about your destination!

 - What is it about the destination that gets you really excited to go?
 Why is it unique?
 What makes it shine?